Skip to main content Accessibility information

 Working in partnership

-Plymouth Argyle Community Trust (PACT) was founded in 1992 and is a registered charity.
-The Trust’s social objectives are for the benefit of everyone in the local community, promoting inclusion; improving health and education through sport; and generally to raise sports participation levels.
-They aim to provide the local community with the opportunity to explore their full potential; improve their life chances and increase their future choices and aspirations through the power of football and sport.
-They employ over 40 permanent staff members who deliver a number of sports, health, education and inclusive projects across Devon and Cornwall.
+Plymouth Argyle Community Trust was founded in 1992 and is a registered charity.
+The Trust’s social objectives are for the benefit of everyone in the local community, promoting inclusion, improving health and education through sport, and generally raising sport participation levels.
+They aim to provide the local community with opportunities to explore their full potential, improve their life chances, and better their future choices and aspirations through the power of football and sport.
+Their staff members deliver many sport, health, education and inclusion projects across Devon and Cornwall.

-PACT is involved in a number of national initiatives with key partners such as the Football League Trust, Premier League Charitable Fund, Sport England and other key national agencies.
-This enables us to provide exposure for our football students in a number of national initiatives including Kicks, PL 4 Sport, National Citizen Service and many more.
-Giving students access to workshops, practical sessions and planning enables them to utilise these skills and experiences to enhance their employability within the football sector.
+The Trust is involved in national initiatives with key partners such as the Football League Trust, Premier League Charitable Fund, Sport England, and other key national agencies.
+This exposes our football students to various national initiatives including Kicks, PL 4 Sport, National Citizen Service, and others.
+Giving students access to workshops, practical sessions, and planning enables them to utilise these skills and experiences to enhance their employability within the football sector.

-There is a strong partnership between the football teaching team and PACT.
-Together we ensure that students have both excellent academic and applied real world experience.
-PACT provide opportunities for students to volunteer or engage in applied work-based learning and practical activities and several members of the PACT team teach on the course.
-The Head of the PACT, Mark Lovell says: "Almost half our workforce have completed courses in football and sport development and coaching at Marjon which is proof a degree leads to a great job."
+There is a strong partnership between the football teaching team and Plymouth Argyle Community Trust.
+Together we ensure that students have excellent academic and applied real-world experience.
+The Trust provides opportunities for students to volunteer or engage in applied work-based learning and practical activities.
+Several members of the Trust team teach on the course, and the Head of the Trust, Mark Lovell, said: "Almost half our workforce has completed courses in football and sport development and coaching at Marjon which is proof a degree leads to a great job."

 Apply now for this course